-Eagles on Ice is held every January by the Wings Over Alma Nature & Art Center and will be celebrating its 12th year in 2019.
+Eagles on Ice is held every January by the Wings Over Alma Nature & Art Center and will be celebrating its 13th year in 2020.
 The Center was initially named for the Bald Eagles flying over Main Street Alma and this event celebrates their importance to our community.
-In the winter Bald Eagles are attracted by the open waters below Lock & Dam #4 and we have dozens of Bald Eagles who have migrated from Canada.
+In the winter Bald Eagles are attracted by the open waters below Lock & Dam #4 and we host dozens of Bald Eagles who migrate from Canada.
 Activities are held throughout the day as the Center builds awareness of the Bald Eagles wintering population.

 Birding by Mini Train is held twice a year during spring and fall migration by the Wings Over Alma Nature & Art Center.
 It features birding guides and habitat for exploration by approximately 160 participants with migration activity taking place along The Mississippi Flyway.
 The event is held on a mini-train through the Tiffany Bottoms State Nature Area along the Chippewa River.

 Great River Birding Month was held in 2017 & 2018 the entire month of May.
 Each storefront on Main Street in Alma, Wisconsin adopted & featured a migratory bird.
 The Alma Area Chamber of Commerce provided a Birding Information Sheet for each bird that will be displayed and available to visitors to Alma throughout the month.
 Community businesses hosted live music, showed films and decorated Main Street with 20 bird house displays promoting Alma, Wisconsin as a stopover point for spring migration along the Mississippi Flyway.
 For 2019 the event is being focused on World Migratory Bird Day More event information can be found at http://almawisconsin.com/seasonsevents/almagoestothebirds.html